Set

 blue

-As you can see, Sets preserve insertion order.
+As we can see, Sets preserve insertion order.
 That is, elements are always iterated over in the order in which they were added.

-Given that Sets are iterable, you can use Array.from()
+Sets are iterable, which is why we can use Array.from()

 const set = new Set(['red', 'green', 'blue']);